LIANGYIXUAN3335/ETL-off-an-SQS-Queue/readme.md

 3. **How can this application scale with a growing dataset?**

-   **Thought Process**: As the data grows, we need to ensure that the system's response time doesn't degrade significantly while maintaining data consistency.

-   - Leverage the Horizontal Pod Autoscaling (HPA) feature of **Kubernetes**.
-With this, if the CPU or memory utilization goes beyond a specified threshold, the number of Pods can be increased automatically to cater to more traffic.
-   - Use **Amazon Kinesis** for stream processing of data.
-As the volume of data increases, Kinesis can offer real-time data stream processing, and in conjunction with Lambda, can ensure real-time processing of data.
+   - **Monitor SQS with CloudWatch**: Set alarms for high message accumulation.
+   - **Use Kubernetes HPA**: Auto-scale pods based on SQS CloudWatch metrics.
+   - **Adopt Multi-threaded Processing**: Handle multiple SQS messages concurrently within each pod.
+   - **Optimize Processing Logic**: Identify and address processing bottlenecks.
+   - **Database Optimizations**: Implement efficient data storage and querying strategies.

 4. **How can PII be recovered later on?**

    **Thought Process**: Even if we mask the data, there might be scenarios where we need the original data.
 Thus, we need a secure and reliable recovery mechanism.

-   - A viable approach is to encrypt the data before masking, and store this encrypted data in a restricted storage area.
+   - 3DES is to encrypt the data before masking, and store this encrypted data in a restricted storage area.
 When there's a need to recover the original data, only those with the appropriate decryption keys can decipher it.

 5. **What are the assumptions you made?**

    - The input data always arrives in the expected format and structure.
-   - The Kubernetes cluster is correctly configured, including network policies, storage, logging, and monitoring.
    - The database is always accessible, and any connection failures are transient and can be resolved with retry strategies.